jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-1/assignment-1.rst

 * Some parts of the assignment build on the previous, so get each part working before you go on to the next one
 * Test each design as you build it

-    * This is a really nice thing about programming; you can run your design and see what happens
+    * This is a really nice thing about these circuits; you can run your design and see what happens
-    * Mentally test before you even write --- what does this design do?
+    * Mentally test before you even implement --- what does this design do?
 What problem is it solving?

 * If you need help, ask